 All around us the sizzles and aromas of simple roadside cafes and restaurants insidiously advertised their wares.
 The smell of pisang goreng, fried banana, was particularly alluring but, figuring a pilgrimage would involve a certain amount of sacrifice, I declined the urge.
 Beside us, a man lazing on his becak rickshaw taxi looked at me inquiringly; he gave an understanding nod as I mimed walking.

 I mentioned how welcome I felt in Sumenep as a disembodied cry of ‘Hello, mister!’ flew by on a motorbike.
 ‘That is why we are the Soul of Madura,’ Ramadan laughed, gesturing proudly to a sign bearing the same message.
 His batik shirt and cone-like peci cap reminded me of the costumes sported by saronen ensembles, groups playing traditional music in the gamelan style.
 We stopped and listened: the same sound was drifting hypnotically from a nearby housing complex, its rhythms matching the intricate designs of the building’s marble tiles.

 Ramadan took his leave on the final approach to Asta Tinggi.
 This stretch I completed by motorbike: although short, the climb was steep and beset by rampaging trucks and bemo minivans.
 The pilgrims of yore, I felt, would not have begrudged me safe passage.
-From an increasingly elevated position, I watched the Sumenep’s flat, dusty panorama and rocky peaks stretching into the distance before their eventual assimilation by the horizon.
+From an increasingly elevated position, I observed the totality of Sumenep’s flat, dusty panorama and rocky peaks stretching into the distance before their eventual assimilation by the horizon.

 Upon arrival, I found a courtyard framed by palm trees, the buildings beyond it conveying an atmosphere of understated grandeur.
 A domed roof, the cemetery’s centrepiece, imposed itself upon faded green, red and yellow columns and carvings.
 To the front and side were two entrances; I strode forward, wondering what lay in store.